ZeroX-DG/moon/README.md

   </a>
 </p>

-## About
+## What is this?

-I started this project to learn more about how the browser works and also use this as a oppotunity to work on my Rust skill.
+This is a web browser developed from scratch using Rust.
+I created this project to practice my Rust skills as well as to learn how the browser works.

-To keep the "do it from scratch" spirit, I'll try to limit the use of dependencies to minimum.
+To fit with the "make from scratch" spirit, I'll limit the use of external libraries as much as possible.

 ## Features